home-assistant/home-assistant.io/source/_components/nissan_leaf.markdown

   required: true
   type: string
 nissan_connect:
-  description: If your car has the updated head unit (Nissan Connect rather than Car Wings) then you can acquire the location (and maybe climate control).
+  description: If your car has the updated head unit (NissanConnect rather than Carwings) then you can acquire the location (and maybe climate control).
 This will be exposed as a device tracker.
-If you have a pre-2014 24kWh Leaf then you will have Car Wings and this should be set to false, or it will crash the component.
+If you have a pre-2014 24kWh Leaf then you will have Carwings and this should be set to false, or it will crash the component.
   required: false
   type: boolean
 update_interval: